 Cases which meet one of the criteria (i.e. regulation 5(2)(a) and (b)(i) or 5(2)(a) and (b)(ii)) must always trigger an SCR.
 Regulation 5(2)(b)(i) includes cases where a child died by suspected suicide.
 Where a case is being considered under regulation 5(2)(b)(ii), unless there is definitive evidence that there are no concerns about inter-agency working, the LSCB must commission an SCR.

-In addition, even if one of the criteria is not met, an SCR should always be carried out when a child dies in custody, in police custody, on remand or following sentencing, in a Young Offender Institution, in a secure training centre or a secure children's home.
+In addition, even if one of the criteria is not met, an SCR should always be carried out when a child dies in custody, in Police custody, on remand or following sentencing, in a Young Offender Institution, in a secure training centre or secure children's home.
 The same applies where a child dies who was detained under the Mental Health Act 1983 or where a child aged 16 or 17 was the subject of a deprivation of liberty order under the Mental Capacity Act 2005.
-(Working Together 2015).
+(Working Together to Safeguard Children).

 1.3 Decisions Whether to Initiate a Serious Case Review